Sussex County, Virginia: Government and infrastructure

 The Virginia Department of Corrections operates the Sussex I State Prison and the Sussex II State Prison in unincorporated Sussex County, near Waverly.
 The Sussex I center housed the male death row.
 On August 3, 1998, the male death row moved to Sussex I from the Mecklenburg Correctional Center.

 Politics

+The county is majority-Black, and has consistently voted for the Democratic Party in presidential elections since 1976.
+Since the Obama era, the county has seen rightward trends in every election, with Donald Trump only losing the county by 217 votes in 2024; this was the strongest Republican performance since Nixon carried the county in his 1972 landslide election.